Jhen-wanderlust/zap_testscripts/README.md

 # zap_testscripts
-used to autmate the security test using python selenium
+used to automate the security test using python selenium